Lap Welds in Auto Body: Definition and When to Use Them

 strong aligned lap welds

-Start by fitting the overlapping panels so they sit flat and stay aligned, keeping the overlap to about 1 inch or less to reduce heat buildup and corrosion risk.
-Set your heat settings for the metal and wire size; with 0.8mm wire, about 28 amps usually gives clean penetration without excess melt.
-Use controlled welding techniques, including a slight weave, so you spread heat evenly and fuse both edges.
-Properly size your weld to avoid issues like distortion and cracking.
+Start by fitting the overlapping panels so they sit flat and stay aligned.
+Keep the overlap modest, often about 1 inch or less, to reduce heat buildup and corrosion risk.
+Set your heat for the metal thickness and wire size, then test on scrap before welding the repair.

 Step Action Result